 - 6: The last digit is a verification digit which is computed as follows:

 - Take the numeric part of the ID code (without the verification digit).

-- Sum all odd digits.
+- Sum all digits in odd positions.
 Say this is O.

-- Sum all even digits.
+- Sum all digits in even positions.
 Say this is E.

 - Difference between O & E. Say this is V.

 - If V is negative, ignore the sign, e.g., -6 is treated as 6.
 Say this is V.

 - If V is greater than 9, divide it by 10 and take the reminder.
 Say this is V.